senarma/contract-signature-store/README.md

      ContractStore.constructor(string _proofContract, address[] _signataries)

-You need to pass the _proofContract string, and a array of addresses allow to sign
+You need to pass the _proofContract string, and a array of addresses allow to sign.

 **IsSigner**

     ContractStore.IsSigner(address _address)
-You can pass an Ethereum Address and know if you can sign
+You can pass an Ethereum Address and know if you can sign.

 **getProofContract**

     ContractStore.getProofContract()
-Return the string that need to be sign
+Return the string that need to be sign.

 **SignContract**